harvardartmuseums/api-docs/spectrum.md

 # Spectrum

-Contains detailed information on the items in the Harvard Art Museums collections.
+Contains a list of the colors used in the color spectrum that is part of the branding of the Harvard Art Museums

 ## Get spectrum